- Facebook stock fell by more than 3 percent after reports of a massive data breach.

 - Investors in FB stock and SNAP stock can adjust their investing strategies to better weather highs and lows.

-Many investors were taken by surprise when Facebook stock fell by nearly 20 percent in a single late July day.
+Many investors were also taken by surprise when Facebook stock fell by nearly 20 percent in a single late July day.
 And investors in Snap, the parent company of Snapchat, had to endure a collapse of more than 50 percent from the company’s high in early February to its low in May.

 Although no investor would choose to incur those types of losses, these types of stock price movements can be used as teaching mechanisms.
 Here are eight tips for investing in stocks that you can take away from the recent movements in Snap and Facebook shares.